FEniCS/governance/governance.md

 than the project’s overall well-being.
 We want to encourage a diverse array of backgrounds, viewpoints and talents in our team, which is why we explicitly do not define code as the sole metric on which Council membership will be evaluated.
+Furthermore, to not give too much influence to any one organization, the maximum number of Council Members from the same organization (university, research institute or company) is two.

 If a Council member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
 Before removal, the inactive Member will be approached by another Council member to see if they plan on returning to active participation.
 If not they will be removed immediately upon a Council vote.
 If they plan on returning to active participation soon, they will be given a grace period of one year.
 If they do not return to active participation within that time period they will be removed by vote of the Council without further grace period.
 All former Council members can be considered for membership again at any time in the future, like any other Project Contributor.
 Retired Council members will be listed on the project website, acknowledging the period during which they were active in the Council.

 The Council reserves the right to eject current Members if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed.

 ### Conflict of interest